Primary Shakespeare 2021 - Twelfth Night

-NB.
-We find that pupils get the most from the workshop if they have no prior knowledge of the play, so we request that you do not introduce children to the story – let us do the work!
+We find pupils get the most from the workshop if they have no prior knowledge of the story.
+No need for preparation – let us do the work!